zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 {% hint style="info" %}
-This guide represents **one** of many ways to create a cloud stack on gcp.
+This guide represents **one** of many ways to create a cloud stack on GCP.
 Every component could be replaced by a different implementation.
 {% endhint %}

 ## Prerequisites

-For this to work you need to have zenml installed locally with all gcp requirements.
+For this to work you need to have zenml installed locally with all GCP requirements.

 ```bash